 - Read and share the facts about epilepsy [http://www.purpleday.org/quickfacts.php].

 - Watch and share these videos about Purple Day: My short speech at the launch party and the Purple Day TV spot

-What did you do for Purple Day?
+What did you do to mark the day?
 Leave your comments about how epilepsy has affected your life or how you spread the word.